wheatstalk/cdk-intrinsic-validator/README.md

 - Run Fargate tasks to test your system - if any fail, the stack rolls back.
 - Monitor CloudWatch Alarms for a while and roll back if they alarm.
 - Execute a step functions state machine and roll back if it fails.
+- Invoke a Lambda function to validate and roll back if it fails.
 - More to come.
 If you have any ideas and want to contribute, please open a feature request!